anshumanv/work-done/README.md

 ### Abstract
-Work Done is meant to be a decentralized platform for people to donate or support content creators on the internet.
+Work Done is meant to be a decentralized platform for people to donate or support content creators..

-The concept is similar to how paypal.me or buymeacoffee pages work, the difference is that the users can support these creators in the form of cryptocurrency directly using their metamask wallets.
+The concept is similar to how personalised donation pages work, the difference is that the users can support these creators in the form of cryptocurrency directly using their metamask wallets.
+Creators can just register their address using their metamask wallet, fill the basic information about them, what they do etc and then share the link to their profile with people who wish to support them.

 #### The Problem